 Measure Summary Maintenance New Total

-Measures under review 1 0 1
+Measures Under Review 1 0 1

-Measures recommended for 1 0 1
+Measures Endorsed 1 0 1

-endorsement

-Comments Received Prior to Committee Evaluation
+Comments Received Prior to Standing Committee Evaluation

 NQF accepts comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
-In addition, NQF accepts comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
-For this evaluation cycle, the commenting period opened on April 22, 2021 and closed on June 3, 2021.
-One comment was submitted and shared with the Committee prior to the measure evaluation meeting (Appendix F).
+In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
+For this evaluation cycle, the commenting period opened on April 22, 2021, and pre-evaluation commenting closed on June 3, 2021.
+One comment was submitted and shared with the Standing Committee prior to the measure evaluation meeting (Appendix F).

-Comments Received After Committee Evaluation
+Comments Received After Standing Committee Evaluation

 The continuous 16-week public commenting period with NQF member support closed on September 9, 2021.
-Following the Committee's evaluation of the measure under review, NQF received no comments pertaining to the draft report and to the measure under review (Appendix G).
+Following the Standing Committee's evaluation of the measure under review, NQF received no comments pertaining to the draft report and to the measure under review (Appendix G).
 All comments for the measure under review are summarized in Appendix A.

-Throughout the 16-week continuous public commenting period, NQF members had the opportunity to express their support ("support" or "do not support") for each measure submitted for endorsement consideration to inform the Committee's recommendations during the commenting period.
-This expression of support (or not) during the commenting period replaces the member voting opportunity that was previously held subsequent to committee deliberations.
-No NQF members expressed that they are in support or nonsupport of the measure.
+Throughout the 16-week continuous public commenting period, NQF members had the opportunity to express their support ("support" or "do not support") for the measure submitted for endorsement consideration to inform the Standing Committee's recommendations during the commenting period.
+This expression of support (or not) during the commenting period replaces the member voting opportunity that was previously held subsequent to the Standing Committee's deliberations.
+No NQF members expressed "support" or "do not support" for the measure.